-On the way to work I heard a woman call in to a Christian radio station to respond to the question, “What have your children taught you?”
+On the way to work I heard a woman caller to a radio station respond to the question, “What have your children taught you?”
 She shared the story of her two daughters, one 4 months and one 19 months old.
 When the younger one was crying, the older one tried to comfort her by calling out her name and making cooing noises.
 When that didn’t work she went to the crib, took the pacifier out of her own mouth and plopped it into the mouth of her baby sister.

 The mom said she learned that sometimes words are not enough when it comes to comforting someone.
 Sometimes it required a personal touch, real presence.